ArjunZe/quick-arr-stack/README.md

 ## Quick Arr Stack

-TV shows and movies download, sorted, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
+TV shows and movies downloaded, sorted, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
 All automated.

 On top of the original configurations added information related to the PureVPN configurations and added a wireguard docker to access the content of the media center outside the home network without the need to open the Plex port.